Skip to content

 to install the python package to $HOME/.local.

-So, if you need to install additional packages, simply load the desired Python module in the usual way and then use pip to install in your home directory.
-For example, you can install the cupy package (needed in the next section) with:
+So, if you need to install additional packages, you can load the desired Python module and then use pip to install in your home directory.
+For example, you can install the cupy package with:

 module load gcc/11.4.0